Raymour and Flanigan - Raymour & Flanigan - Inferior Quality Leather Sofa - Rips, Cracks, Poor Serivce

 Their furniture specialist told us that the leather used is very, very thin, with a vinyl gloss bonded to the top to make it appear nice, but rather, it is cheap, processed material which they would NOT sell to their customers because it is KNOWN to deteriorate after about 5 years, whether you used the couch or not.
 In all my 50+ years of buying and owning furniture, I've never experienced any such poor, lousy customer service for inferior quality furniture.

-Review about: Raymour And Flanigan Sofa.
+Product or Service Mentioned: Raymour And Flanigan Sofa.

 Reason of review: Bad quality.

 Monetary Loss: $1000.